hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-HPC/ch_connecting.md

 !!! tip "tip: vi"
     To start entering text in vi: move to the place you want to start entering text with the arrow keys and type "i" to switch to insert mode.
-You can easily exit vi by entering: "++"ESC"++:wq"
+You can easily exit vi by entering: "++"ESC"++ :wq"
     To exit vi without saving your changes, enter "++"ESC"++:q!"